reeseschultz/ReeseUnityDemos/Packages/com.reese.utility/README.md

 Then go to `Window ⇒ Package Manager` in the editor.
 Press the `+` symbol in the top-left corner, and then click on `Add package from git URL`.
 Paste the text you copied and finally click `Add`.

+## Root

+Just by adding the utility package to your project, any entity instantiated from a prefab will possess a `Root` component.
+Its singular property is the root entity of said prefab.
+This is extremely useful when you use complex prefabs, because component changes on the root entity tend to have implications for children in game logic.
+While it is possible to check for parents and their components repeatedly from the children, that is time-consuming and error-prone.
+Plus, the `Root` ends up being a standard expectation of *any* child entity. `Root`s are added by the `RootSystem` when a parent with a `LinkedEntityGroup` changes.

+Note that a root entity is its own root.

 ## Transform Extensions

 ### FixTranslation